-- 1) Overall there is good pharmaceutical service provision in the majority of Medway. - 2) Where the area is rural, there are enough dispensing practices to provide pharmaceutical services to the rural population. - 3) There are proposed major housing developments in Medway, the main one being Lodge Hill, There is also a proposed development in Peters Park which is in Kent but close to the Medway border in Wouldham.
-This will mean that these areas will need to be reviewed on a regular basis to identify any increases in pharmaceutical need. - 4) The current provision of "standard 40 hour" pharmacies should be maintained especially in rural villages and areas such as the Hoo peninsula. - 5) The current provision of "100 hour" pharmacies should be maintained.
+- 1) Overall there is good pharmaceutical service provision in the majority of Medway.
+The majority of residents can access a pharmacy within a 20 minute walking distance and there is adequate choice of pharmacy.
+Access to pharmaceutical services outside normal opening hours is adequately covered with 8 '100 hour' opening pharmacies spread out across the area. - 2) Communication about the services pharmacies provide and the times that they can be accessed needs improvement. - 3) Where the area is rural, there are enough dispensing practices to provide pharmaceutical services to the rural population.
+Most of the patients who live in the rural areas can access a community pharmacy within a 20 minute car drive if necessary - 4) There are proposed major housing developments in Medway, the main one being Lodge Hill.
+There is also a proposed development in Peters Park which is in Kent but close to the Medway border in Wouldham.
+These developments will not have an impact on pharmaceutical need for at least 3 years (the life of this PNA) however these areas will need to be reviewed on a regular basis to identify any increases in pharmaceutical need. - 5) The current provision of "standard 40 hour" pharmacies should be maintained especially in rural villages and areas such as the Hoo peninsula. - 6) The current provision of "100 hour" pharmacies must be maintained. - 7) The Health and Wellbeing Board has the responsibility of publishing supplementary statements when the pharmaceutical need and services to an area change significantly.
+It is proposed that these are issued every 6 months by NHS England (a member of the Board) as they hold all the relevant data.
+They will be published on the Council website alongside the PNA.